WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 RC-2.2 includes:
 * **Meadow Desktop Support** - it's now possible build Meadow apps on a desktop!
 This release includes preliminary support with more coming soon
-* **New Pin Controller API pattern** - We've overhalled the way Meadow creates ports from pins.
+* **New Pin Controller API pattern** - We've overhauled the way Meadow creates ports from pins.
 This both simplifies using peripheral drivers and makes Meadow far more flexible when using IO expanders.
 * **Improved MicroGraphics APIs** - We added a new circular arc API to draw angles as well a top-to-bottom API cleanup
-* **New Drivers** - We've added three new drivers for Meadow Desktop incuding a display driver for Windows Forms, a display driver for Gtk and a keyboard driver!
+* **New Drivers** - We've added three new drivers for Meadow Desktop including a display driver for Windows Forms, a display driver for Gtk and a keyboard driver!
 We've also added support for the GNSS 5 mikro click board.

 ## Updating to RC-2.1